ReactFinland/future-frontend-site/content/for-speakers.md

 If you want to send specific information to workshop attendees, let me (Juho) know through conference email or Slack, and I'll do it through the ticket platform.

-## Setting up an installation

-If you have plans to have a physical installation at the conference space, please visit [Dipoli (Otakaari 24, Espoo)](https://maps.app.goo.gl/DVdoeyuVh3qjB7U58) at a time specified later (TODO).

 ## Giving the talk

 We've prepared a simple yet effective process for the talks.
 It works as follows: